Jolley71717/PhotonInventoryManager/inventoryTracking Project with LCD/photonTest/README.md

 # photonTest

-A Particle project named photonTest
+This Project Contains the c++ code to manage an array of inventory items and to connect with a raspberry pi running Phant.
+For full project details, see my [Fire Inventory Project](https://www.hackster.io/Jolley71717/fire-equipment-management-893de2) on Hackster.io

-## Welcome to your project!
+## Welcome to your PhotonTest!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for photonTest.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.
 Anything that is in this folder when you compile your project will be sent to our compile service and compiled into a firmware binary for the Particle device that you have targeted.

 If your application contains multiple files, they should all be included in the `src` folder.
 If your firmware depends on Particle libraries, those dependencies are specified in the `project.properties` file referenced below.